Top Ten answers to frequent questions we receive:

 A patch I really want is sold out.
 When will you restock it?

 Unlike new patches, there's no way to predict future vintage finds.
+They show up when they show up.
 And that's the beauty of being a vintage patch collector: you never know when, or if, something will ever show up again.
 Mark Twain said it best, "They're not making vintage patches anymore."
-(MT was talking about land of course, but this logic applies to vintage patches and fruitcakes).
+(MT was actually talking about land of course, but this logic easily applies to vintage patches and fruitcakes).
 However we're always on the hunt for the next amazing vintage find.
 We're patch pirates afterall.

 What's the trick in snagging a vintage one before it's gone?